boundingstar/local-organising-guide/docs/homepage.md

 - [Link to: what is this guide and who made it?]

 # Steps To Make Your Organisation or Action Happen:
+How do you start from zero to having a functioning group:
 1. (steps from lltwid episode written somewhere)
 2. searching for existing groups
 3. defining the problem you want to address